Hi, I’m Matt.

 My experience in the field of mental health is wide-ranging, but it began with seeing my own therapist and learning to accept myself as I am.
 I know that starting therapy is not without risk, but I’ve also learned that the rewards can be many, and I know that you have a right to flourish.

-I work well with clients experiencing depression, anxiety, grief, panic, burnout, self-doubt, and PTSD.
+I work well with clients experiencing grief/loss, anxiety disorders, OCD, burnout, self-doubt, and PTSD.
 I also love working with adolescent boys and young men, LGBTQIA+ clients, neurodivergent adults, creatives, grad student/early-career therapists, and folks who experience oppression in their professional and academic institutions.

-I commonly draw from Acceptance & Commitment Therapy, EMDR, Narrative Therapy, Schema Therapy, and Dialectical Behavioral Therapy (DBT) in my work, though my approach is flexible and can be adapted to suit your goals and needs.
+I commonly draw from Acceptance & Commitment Therapy, EMDR, Narrative Therapy, Internal Family Systems/Parts Work, and Exposure/Response Prevention, though my approach is flexible and can be adapted to suit your goals and needs.
 My most sincere hopes for our work together are that you trust yourself more, feel greater personal empowerment, discharge unhelpful stories about yourself, and move closer to who and what is most important to you.

 Beyond being a therapist, I'm a writer, skier, gardener, shower singer, basketball fan, dog dad, and perfectly average pizza chef.
 I'm engaged in anti-racist action and facilitation work as well as local food justice initiatives.